ialberdiuk/Proxy-API/README.md

 [API TO PROXY](https://hummingbird-staging.podgroup.com/v3/docs/swagger/index.html)

-Basically, POD is a German/Spanish Compnay which provides SIMs for IOT.
+Basically, POD is a Germany/Spanish Company which provides SIMs for IOT.
 One of their best customers is

 [Elechtic vehicles Renting](https://www.rideyego.com/)